 Bloggers arguably are the strongest spoke in the wheel of influencers.
 One of the bonuses of targeting bloggers is they almost always are active across many social media platforms.

 When locating influential bloggers for your brand, start by searching for blogs in your genre and find the niche(s) by reading through the posts to determine if they write about relevant post topics.
 After making a list of the contextually relevant bloggers, then it’s time to locate their SEO stats and social media information to pinpoint the ones that equal the best reach for your brand.

-Manually sorting through blogs to find all of the criteria that you outlined when you gave your influencer an image can take a long time.
-Luckily, there are a lot of really good blogger outreach tools out there to make this process easier.
+Manually sorting through blogs to find all the criteria that you outlined when you gave your influencer an image can take a long time.
+Luckily, there are a lot of really good blogger outreach tools like BuzzSumo (seen above) or Semrush to make this process easier.
 There is a tool to cover every part of the spectrum.